-A lot of businesses are starting to take content marketing seriously.
+A lot of businesses are starting to take their content marketing campaigns seriously.

-However, just because more people are turning to the world of content marketing strategy as a means of obtaining customers, doesn’t mean that everyone knows what they’re doing.
+However, just because more people are turning to the world of content marketing strategy as a means of obtaining potential customers, doesn’t mean that everyone knows what they’re doing.

-In this post, we’re going to take a look at some of the common struggles that people face when it comes to content marketing.
+In this post, we’re going to take a look at some of the common struggles that people face when it comes to their content marketing campaigns.

-We’ll look at each aspect of content marketing and what matters most.
+We’ll look at each aspect of the digital marketing and what matters most.

 Are you struggling with your editorial calendar and content marketing campaigns?
 Then download this cheat sheet to make a content marketing strategy that works for you and gets you search engine recognition.

-By the end of this post, you’ll have a clear sense of what can be done in order to overcome the content marketing obstacles that your business is facing.
+By the end of this post, you’ll have a clear sense of what can be done in order to overcome the marketing campaign obstacles that your small business is facing.

-This is one of the main struggles that people tend to face when they’re embarking on a content marketing program or project.
+This is one of the main struggles that small businesses tend to face when they’re embarking on a content marketing campaign or project.

-Many marketers struggle to come up with content ideas that will be engaging for their target audience.
+Many marketing institutes struggle to come up with great content ideas that will be engaging for their potential customers and target market.

 In fact, 54% of B2B content marketers state that creating valuable content that builds brand awareness and is a challenge that they’re struggling with.

-However, just because the production of engaging content is challenging, doesn’t mean that it’s impossible.
+However, just because the production of engaging and valuable content is challenging, doesn’t mean that it’s impossible.

-In order to create engaging content, the most important thing you need to acknowledge is who you’re actually creating that content for.
+In order to create engaging content in your editorial calendar, the most important thing you need to acknowledge is who you’re actually creating that content for.

 What are their struggles and what kind of challenges do they deal with on a day-to-day basis?

-When you know this information, you can create content that speaks to the struggles faced by your target audience.
+When you know this information, you can create a content marketing campaign that speaks to the struggles faced by your target market.

-This content can then provide in-depth advice on how such issues can be tackled – thereby resonating with them and helping them to trust your brand.
+This content can then provide in-depth advice on how such issues can be tackled – thereby resonating with them and helping to build trust and brand awareness.

 It is important that you create content that is tailored to only a few audience personas.

-If you go into content production thinking you can create something that will appeal to a large number of personas, there is a chance that your content will ultimately end up appealing to no one.
+If you go into a content marketing plan thinking you can create something that will appeal to a large number of personas, there is a chance that your content will ultimately end up appealing to no one.

-That’s because it’s hard to create in-depth, high value information for multiple demographics.
-Your target audience likely has specific challenges that only apply to them.
+That’s because it’s hard to create in-depth, high value effective content for multiple demographics.
+Your target market likely has specific challenges that only apply to them.

-If you take a look at the chart below, you’ll see that 47% B2C content marketers aim to produce content for only 2-3 persona audiences, because of the fact mentioned above.
+If you take a look at the chart below, you’ll see that 47% B2C content marketers aim to produce a content marketing strategy for only 2-3 persona audiences, because of the fact mentioned above.

 You might also want to think about the scenario that leads people to get in touch with your business in the first place.